discontinuedlabs/citeease/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/discontinuedlabs/citeease/issues).
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/discontinuedlabs/citeease/issues) and use the provided [Issue Template](ISSUE_TEMPLATE.md).
 Include as much detail as possible to help us understand and address the problem.

 ## Code of Conduct